pyr/net/README.md

 - `core.spec` schemas instead of prismatic schema
 - Rely on Netty 4.1.6
 - Additional sugar for futures and channels

+## Thanks

+- CRHough (https://github.com/CRHough) for a number of small fixes.
+- Max Penet (https://github.com/mpenet) for most of the reflection fixes.

 ## License